Arvid Kramer, Director and Head Coach

 “I really enjoy working with young people, giving back what gave me something great, just the passion for the game.” – Arvid Kramer

-Coach Arvid Kramer has been coaching and directing the MAVS program for 12 years.
+Coach Arvid Kramer has been coaching and directing the MAVS program for over 13 years.

-In addition, he has served as the JV Coach at La Costa Canyon High School in 2015/16 and also from 2006-2011, as well as coaching the team at Diegueno Middle School from 2013-2015.
+In addition, he has served as the JV Coach at La Costa Canyon High School in 2015/16 and also from 2006-2011, as well as coaching the teams at Diegueno Middle School from 2013-2015, and Oak Crest Middle School in 2019.
 He also was the Assistant Coach at Mira Costa Community College during the 2016-17 season.

 Arvid Kramer was raised on a small farm in southwestern Minnesota.
 “I had a hoop on the side of the barn.
 In the winter I would shoot baskets before chores but had to decide if I wore gloves or went barehanded” he recalls.